 Unfortunately, OTR cannot wait an indefinite amount of time to receive payment so we will not be able to immediately purchase invoices that are paid when paid.
 It’s important for you to always confirm the broker will have standard pay terms.

 Detention Pay Is Important

-Usually the big hold up on payment isn’t the line haul, but the extra detention pay, after a major hurricane (category 3-5) we regularly see detention pay skyrocket to $750 – $1,500 a day.
+Usually, the big hold upon payment is the extra detention pay.
+After a major hurricane (category 3-5) we regularly see detention pay skyrocket to $750 – $1,500 a day.
 When we run into payment issues on FEMA loads it’s often because the detention is in dispute, this is why it’s so important to have detention on the rate con and keep any discussion over detention in writing.
 Due to some of the issues we’ve experienced with the large detention payments, OTR will always require written confirmation that the detention is finalized and the amount is correct.
 Getting everything in writing will go a long way when you’re finalizing the rate with the broker and trying to get funded.
-We’ll require written verification from accounts payable on the rate/detention and we’ll need to confirm the pay terms; but when you’re working with a good broker and everything has been communicated correctly, this shouldn’t be an extra obstacle.
+We’ll require written verification from accounts payable on the rate/detention and we’ll need to confirm the payment terms; if you’re working with a good broker and everything has been communicated correctly, this shouldn’t be an extra obstacle.

 OTR is Here to Help

-No one wants a natural disaster to strike, it’s incredibly unfortunate for so many Americans, but it does create an opportunity for carriers to help those affected while making good money.
-If you choose to run FEMA loads during the hurricane or wild fire season, be prepared and stay patient.
+No one wants a natural disaster to strike, and it’s incredibly unfortunate for so many Americans, but it does create an opportunity for carriers to help those affected while making good money.
+If you choose to run FEMA loads during the hurricane or wildfire season, be prepared and stay patient.
 These loads might not go as smoothly as you’re used to, but they can be worth it and OTR will do everything to get you funded as normal.
-If you have any questions, or expect to regularly run disaster relief loads this season, please reach out to your account manager.
+If you have any questions or expect to regularly run disaster relief loads this season, please reach out to your account manager.